-Recruiting is all about preparation and timing, so we created this checklist for physician recruiters to follow for the remainder of 2022 and into 2023.
+Recruiting is all about preparation and timing, so we created this checklist for physician recruiters to follow in the upcoming year.
 We recommend creating your own custom recruitment checklist, but here are some ideas to help you get started.

 - Start prepping for spring!
 From March into May, newly minted doctors start thinking about where they're going to work.
 These graduating residents are in HIGH demand, so we suggest having a conversation with your marketing team early regarding the channels used to attract final-year medical students and residents, so you can recruit high-quality physicians fresh from training.

 January & February

 - Identify top hiring needs for the year ahead and determine which recruitment tools you'll use.

 - Create a well-defined onboarding process or update the one you're already using.
 This can help set the tone for a physician's experience [at your organization] and provide a strong foundation for long-term engagement and retention.
 Here are some helpful tips for onboarding programs.

 - Evaluate your candidate pipeline and reach out to any candidates you're not continually engaging with – they may be ready for an opportunity now.
 Even if the candidate isn't looking, connecting with the right physician at the wrong time is NOT a lost opportunity.

 - Set up meetings with your technology and vendor reps (at Doximity, this would be your Client Success Manager) to establish a quarterly plan for your top search priorities.